espenmn/zettwerk.mobiletheming/README.txt

 4) You can choose if you want to redirect iPads and tablets, too.
 5) There is a setting

+Note: If you enable ‘redirect full  URLs’, you might have to disable caching and/or merging in /portal_javascript.
+This depends on your theme/setup.

 See this example with the zettwerk.mobile theme: https://www.youtube.com/watch?v=Q2ID86XkiQQ